keotl/jivago/docs/event_bus/index.rst

 .. literalinclude:: payload.py
    :language: python

-Should event handlers return something, responses are return to the caller in the form of a tuple containing all non-nil responses.
+Should event handlers return something, responses are returned to the caller in the form of a tuple containing all non-nil responses.
 Note that this behaviour is not applicable when using the asynchronous (*async*) event bus.

 Event handler types
 ---------------------